 There are a lot of people willing to tell you what to put in your first aid kit.
 You get bombarded by advice and it can be difficult to know what to disregard and what to take to heart.
 A ready assembled kit may also be no help at all because it is may be not have everything that you need in it.
-Gathering the medical supplies for your own kit makes a lot more sense.
+Contacting a medical supply company and gathering the medical supplies for your own kit makes a lot more sense.

 First off, you need something to store the supplies in.
 It is a good idea to gather all the supplies first and in order to get the right sized box.
 A plastic box that seals well is the best idea- you may need to carry into bad weather.